 When children face challenges in sensory processing, it can considerably affect their ability to learn toilet training skills.
 This is especially true for children with autism, where sensory integration issues may create hurdles in achieving successful potty training.

 Sensory sensitivities can make the experience of toileting overwhelming, leading to resistance or anxiety.
-Occupational therapy plays a pivotal role in addressing these challenges by developing tailored toileting strategies.
+Occupational therapy is pivotal in addressing these challenges by developing tailored toileting strategies.

-Occupational therapists can help by evaluating the child’s sensory needs and creating a supportive environment.
-Through sensory integration techniques, they aim to make the bathroom a comfortable space, reducing stress and promoting independence.
+Occupational therapists can help evaluate the child’s sensory needs and create a supportive environment.
+They aim to make the bathroom a comfortable space through sensory integration techniques, reducing stress and promoting independence.

 How Can Occupational Therapy Help Children with Autism in Toilet Training?